BenjaminRi/Banania/README.md

 This project aims to recreate Banania in a faithful and pixel-perfect way using JavaScript.
 The sprites, sounds, level data and game logic have been extracted and reverse-engineered from the originally released binary.

-## How to run
+## How to run the game

+You can [play Banania online](https://mental-reverb.com/creations/banania/banania.html) as a port on Benjamin Richner's personal website.
+The original version can be played online in an emulator or downloaded [from the internet archive](https://archive.org/details/banania).

-Open banania.html in your favourite browser.
+To run Banania locally, clone this repository and open `banania.html` in your favourite browser.
 No installation is needed.
-JavaScript and HTML5 canvas are required.
+A browser that supports JavaScript and HTML5 canvas is required.

 ## How to play